krom-attic/wordcontrol_old/README.md

 ===========

 Word Control is an application for a collaboration on documenting endangered languages, especially its lexicon and phonology.
+Detailed documentation is in Russian, since there is no participants in the project who doesn't speak Russian so far.
+But as this project is intended for international use, documentation will be translated into English when needed.

 Development process (v.
 2)
 --------------------------